-- A volunteer may meet on a regular basis with one or more science teachers for one or more classes.
-Some of our volunteers have been working with the same teacher for several years on a regular scheduled basis one or more times per week.
+A volunteer may meet on a regular basis with one or more science teachers for one or more classes.
+Some of our volunteers have been working with the same teacher for several years on a regularly scheduled basis one or more times per week.

-- One can arrange for a volunteer to assist in classes for a particular subject at an appropriate time during the school year.
-Several MSSV volunteers assist in the teaching of electricity and magnetism.
-These volunteers are in class with the science teacher every day for the period of time when these subjects are taught.
+One can arrange for a volunteer to assist in classes for a particular subject at an appropriate time during the school year.
+Several MSSV volunteers assist in the teaching of electricity and magnetism, for example.

-- Volunteers with specialized knowledge can present classes on their specialty at the time when the teacher is covering this material.
-Volunteers with experience, and in some cases advanced degrees in certain fields, can be scheduled for the following subjects:
+Volunteers with specialized knowledge can present classes on their specialty at the time when the teacher is covering this material.
+Volunteers with experience, and in most cases advanced degrees in certain fields, can be scheduled for assitance in their area of specialization.

 The relationship of the volunteer to the classes and the teachers is rather open-ended.
 It is hoped that the individual teachers and their assigned volunteers will work out an arrangement which complements the needs of the classroom and the ability and interest of the volunteer.

-Maine School Science Volunteers (MSSV) is a non-profit organization that brings together volunteer engineers and other physical scientists to assist teachers in middle school science and math classrooms.
-The program has been active in selected regions in southern Maine for about 10 years.
-The program has received financial support from several business organization and professional societies.
-The program receives technical support from the founding organization at Northeastern University in Boston although we are now an independent Maine-based non-profit corporation.
+The program has received financial support from several business organizations and professional societies.
+The program receives technical support from the founding organization at Northeastern University in Boston, although we are now an independent Maine-based non-profit corporation.

 MSSV is continually searching for additional volunteers.
-We need people with a strong background and experiences in some scientific area and the ability to schedule a few hours a week during school hours.
-Generally this description fits retired scientist and engineers.
-We have a few volunteers who work full time but are released by their employers for a few hours of classroom participation.
+We need people with a strong background and experience in some scientific areas and with the ability to schedule a few hours a month during and after school hours.